situmtech/situm-ios-getting-started/README.md

 This is a sample Objective-C application built using the Situm SDK.
 With this sample app, you will be able to:

 1. Display information on a map, show user location and real-time updates
+    * In this example you'll see how to retrieve information about your buildings, how to retrieve all the information about one buildings (the first one) and how to display the map of the first floor on Google Maps.
+Additionaly if the building is calibrated you'll be able to see your location.
+If more than one user is being positioned on the same building you'll see the location of different devices in realtime.
 2. Show directions from a point to a destination
+    * In this example you'll see how to request directions from one point to a different point and display the route.
+You could also see a list of human readable indications (not implemented) that will let your users navigate within the route.
+In order to compute directions in one building you'll need to configure navigation areas on our dashboard [Walking areas configuration](https://dashboard.situm.es/buildings/) by going to the Paths tab.

 ## Table of contents